X

 airbnb earnings preview featured image

 Anyone who regularly travels will likely have heard of Airbnb (NASDAQ: ABNB), the company synonymous with bookings for homestays and experiences.
 Unlike other travel stocks, Airbnb remains a darling among travel and hospitality sector investors because of its low capital expenditure model and strong product offering that helps it stay a hit among travellers.
-With ABNB stock prices up 34% year-to-date thanks to myriad pro-travel factors, Airbnb's Q1 2023 financial earnings are eagerly anticipated by investors and industry experts interested in the travel sector after a challenging 2022.
+With ABNB stock prices up almost 70% year-to-date thanks to a myriad of pro-travel factors, Airbnb's Q2 2023 financial earnings are eagerly anticipated by investors and industry experts interested in the travel sector after a challenging 2022.
 Keen to learn more about the forecast for Airbnb stock?
-From understanding the critical catalysts for the San Francisco-based unicorn to considering how ABNB stocks are trading on the charts, here's all you need to know about Airbnb's Q1 2023 earnings.
+From understanding the critical catalysts for the San Francisco-based unicorn to considering how ABNB stocks are trading on the charts, here's all you need to know about Airbnb's Q2 2023 earnings with our preview and forecast guide.

 What Is Airbnb?